rcv-legado/orbit/README.md

-# orbit
+# Orbit
-Matplotlib animation of planetary orbits
+A Matplotlib animation of planetary orbits.